sbg/okAPI/readme.md

 1. This is compatible with **Python 2.6+ and Python 3**.
 2. This is an **beta** and we are constantly working on improving our examples.
 Expect the awesomeness to continue.
 3. Please share your _feedback_ on our [CGC forum](http://docs.cancergenomicscloud.org/discuss) or [SBG forum](http://docs.sevenbridges.com/discuss).
-4. We are happy to recieve Pull Requests with your _improvements_.
+4. We are happy to recieve Pull Requests with your _improvements_ or Issues which we will fix asap.

 <sup>1</sup> This limit is a rule of thumb for the CGC, it also depends on the complexity of the workflow and input files.
 For Seven Bridges Platform users, this limit depends on your contract.